foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/_london.md

 <h2 align='center'>SELECTION PROCESS</h2>

-We will review applications and conduct interviews in early November for the programme beginning in late February, and will offer places to sixteen people.
+We will review applications and conduct interviews in early December for the programme beginning in late February, and will offer places to sixteen people.

 <h2 align='center'>HOW TO PREPARE</h2>